 Finally, conforming to the third project, ILNAS, with the support of ANEC GIE, has undertaken concrete developments for strengthening education and research activities in the area of technical standardization.
-It includes the launch of a professional Master "Master in Technopreneurship: mastering smart ICT, standardisation and digital trust for enabling next generation of ICT solutions" in February 2021.
+It includes the launch of a professional Master "Master in Technopreneurship: mastering smart ICT, standardisation and digital trust for enabling next generation of ICT solutions" in February 2021, for which a new iteration will start in February 2023.
 ILNAS and the University of Luxembourg have also begun implementing a new research program whose objective is to analyze and to extend standardization and Digital Trust knowledge across the three main sectors that are ICT, construction, and aerospace, with ICT playing a transversal role to the three.